10 Day Master Plant Dieta & Integration Retreat

 Refund Policy:

-Refund Deadlines: Cancellations made between March 1 and April 1, 2025 will receive a 50% refund of the first installment ($425).
+Refund Deadlines: Cancellations made after April 1, 2025 will receive a 50% refund of the first installment ($400).

-No refunds for any reason will be issued after May 1, 2025, as this marks the start of the one-month preparation period and ensures your commitment to the retreat
+No refunds for any reason will be issued after May 1, 2025, as this marks the start of our preparation period and ensures your commitment to the retreat

 Final Payment: The $1,200 final installment is due in cash upon arrival in Pucallpa, Peru.
 This payment is non-refundable, as the retreat will have already begun at this point.